top of page

 You stop feeling like you need to:

-• prove you’re still “normal”
+• prove you’re still "Really fun and super normal!"

 You can just answer… simply.